EmeraldEntities/ctf-writeups/picoctf 2021/weird-file/README.md

 ![word](https://github.com/EmeraldEntities/ctf-writeups/blob/main/picoctf%202021/weird-file/writeup-files/macaroni1.png?raw=true)

 Cool.
+Word has something called macros, which are kinda like scripts that people can set up to run tasks.
+I'm assuming this is what the description means by "run programs".
 Let's check the macros:

 ![macro time](https://github.com/EmeraldEntities/ctf-writeups/blob/main/picoctf%202021/weird-file/writeup-files/macaroni2.png?raw=true)